Can I get the flu and COVID-19 at the same time?

 How can I protect myself from the flu and COVID-19?

-“The single best way to protect yourself this flu season is by getting your flu shot,” says Dr. Martin.
-“Even if you’re young and healthy, it can protect yourself (and others) from getting the flu and becoming more vulnerable to other illnesses, like COVID-19.”
+“The single best way to protect yourself this flu season is by getting vaccinated,” says Dr. Martin.
+“Even if you’re young and healthy, it can protect yourself and others from getting the flu and COVID-19.”

 - Wash your hands often with warm, soapy water for 20 seconds.